blu256/duh/README.md

   -   decrease value of current cell
   +   increase value of current cell
   0   reset value in current cell
+  *   replace value with a random number between 0 and the original value
 ```

 ### Pointer instructions